 People with psoriasis are twice as likely to be depressed as those who don't have it.
 Even if your psoriasis symptoms are mild, you still have a higher risk.
 In one study, nearly 20% of people with psoriasis had some form of depression.

-Being depressed can keep you from sticking with your treatment plan.
+When you are depressed, it can keep you from sticking with your treatment plan.
 That can make both your psoriasis and your depression worse.

 There are several reasons for the link between psoriasis and depression: